 3.1 Aerosol Sensitivity

 First, contribution to the total limb radiance from aerosol was analyzed across wavelength and over a series of tangent altitudes for the background aerosol profile and the particle size distribution 1, given in Table 1.
 Figure 2 shows the difference between the fraction of the limb radiance due to aerosol for a linearly polarized measurement and the fraction due to aerosol for the scalar measurement.
 Note that the fraction of the signal due to aerosol increases as wavelengths become longer as expected due to the rapidly decreasing Rayleigh cross section.
 However, the fraction of the signal due to aerosol increases in the vertical polarization compared to the scalar case whereas the horizontal polarization has less sensitivity to aerosol.
-The aerosol signal generally becomes monotonically stronger as wavelength increases for all polarizations.

 A similar analysis was performed for the range of viewing geometries at a range of tangent altitudes to assess the change in aerosol signal strength.
 Figure 3 shows the fraction of aerosol signal for 15 km tangent altitude, with the background aerosol profile and an albedo of zero.
 A sharp difference is noted between the forward and backward scattering geometries.
 The scalar and horizontal polarization cases follow a similar dependence, with the strongest aerosol signal from long wavelengths in the forward scatter direction.
-For the vertical polarization, we see that it has a strong aerosol signal contribution for all forward scattering directions, at visible wavelengths in comparison to the scalar and horizontal polarization cases.
+For the vertical polarization, we see that it has a strong aerosol signal contribution for all forward scattering directions, especially at visible wavelengths in comparison to the scalar and horizontal polarization cases.
 For backward scattering, slightly less aerosol signal is observed, but the shape is similar to the scalar and horizontal cases.
 With the vertical polarization, it should be noted that modeling the radiance at a SSA of 90o is very sensitive to particle size distribution due to the low radiance signal, which may make this geometry difficult to perform accurate retrievals.
 We tested the full range of SZAs and found that the SZA only effects the fraction of the signal due to aerosol by less than 0.5% and is not an important consideration.

 For the cases tested above, the sensitivity of the limb radiance to aerosol for the horizontally polarized and scalar cases is approximately the same, and the vertical polarization has better sensitivity in the forward scattering case.
 However, only measuring a linear polarization results in a loss of overall signal.
 In Figure 4, the ratio of the total polarized radiance over the total scalar radiance is shown for a SZA of 45o and SSA of 60o with a background aerosol profile.
 Measuring the horizontal polarization would result in only observing approximately 58% of the signal for shorter wavelengths compared to the scalar case, and at longer wavelengths this increases but only to approximately 66%.
 For the back scatter case, the percentage of the lost signal increases slightly to 74% at short wavelength and 80% at long wavelengths.
-This loss of signal, on average about 30%, would need to be accounted for by a corresponding increase in instrument sensitivity to maintain an equivalent signal to noise ratio in the measurement..
+This loss of signal, on average about 30%, would need to be accounted for by a corresponding increase in instrument sensitivity to maintain an equivalent signal to noise ratio in the measurement.
 For the vertical polarizations, however the increased aerosol fractional signal in the forward scatter case is met with a loss in overall signal of up to 70% compared to the scalar case and for the backscatter case a decrease of up to 85% is observed.
 This is a significant loss of signal that will essentially close to double the exposure time.
 Depending on the expected exposure times for an optical instrument, this may lead to a situation where the increases results in unacceptable times despite the increase in aerosol sensitivity.